 Additionally, let’s look at real estate.
 For instance, if you sell a piece of property in most markets—outside the bubble of L.A.—you’ll likely need to discount it by about 20-25% if you want to sell quickly.
 That will quickly attract an investor.
 If your house appraises for $100,000, a smart investor will snatch it up quickly at $75,000.
 So basically, you’ll need to discount direct investments, illiquid investments and hard assets to about 50 -60% of their actual value.

 Other hard assets you may want to consider: cars, boats, four-wheelers or maybe even a tractor.
-(Oh yeah!
-That would be a tough one for me because I REALLY LOVE my tractor!!!)
+(Have I mentioned that I REALLY LOVE my tractor?)
 Say I paid $20,000 for my tractor, but today, it’s only worth $18,000.
 I might not even be able to get $18k.
-It may be more in the range of about $14k.
+It may actually sell for more like $14k.
 So again, that’s another 20% discount, leaving me with only 60-70% of the total purchase value of my tractor.

 So basically, when you calculate all these discounts and series of “afters,” you’re left with your total liquid net worth.
 Most likely, your liquid net worth is only 70% of your actual net worth, or your assets minus liabilities.
 So you are probably losing 25-30% of something’s value if you need to liquidate your life quickly.

 While we hope you never need to use your liquid net worth, at least you’ll have the knowledge to power through if you do.